 Filing a Complaint

-A person wishing to file a complaint should first contact a supervisor at the Sunnyvale Police Department.
+A person wishing to file a complaint should first contact a supervisor at the Sunnyvale Police Department in person or by phone at 972-203-0312.
 The supervisor will explain the complaint process, which requires a signed letter of complaint verifying that it is not a fictitious letter that has been signed with a fictitious name.
 Citizens who wish to file a complaint of racial profiling may do so up to ninety (90)days following the incident.
 Once the complaint has been received and processed a supervisor will contact the complainant and explain the investigatory process.

 Sunnyvale Police Department